facebook/flow/docs/01-objects.md

 In any case, for most objects you can altogether avoid adding properties dynamically, in which case you get stronger guarantees.
-Furthermore, as described below, object type annotations are sealed, so you can always force sealing by going through an annotation (and sealing is enforced at module boundaries).
+Furthermore, as described above, object type annotations are sealed, so you can always force sealing by going through an annotation (and sealing is enforced at module boundaries).